Frequently Asked Questions: Standards Based Instruction

 How is student effort being graded?

 Non-academic factors, such as attitude, effort, and participation have always been and will continue to be important to a student’s success.
-We will continue to stress these skills; however, per FCPS grading guidelines, student effort and behavior are not to be calculated into a student’s grade.
+We will continue to stress these skills and we will communicate progress and performance related to these skills in the “Work Habits” category; however, per FCPS grading guidelines, student effort and behavior are not to be calculated into a student’s grade.
 In FCPS, work habits must be separated from the academic achievement grade.

 Does standards-based instruction and grading lead to grade inflation?